Topics in Biochemistry: Fermentation

 Pre-requisite: CHEM 125 & CHEM 250

-From beer and pickles to cider and cheese, U.S. food industries that rely on fermentation are proliferating.
-This course will cover the use of fermentation processes in the production of foods, beverages, and chemical products.
+This course combines classroom learning at CSB/SJU and ends with an experiential component abroad.
+This course will cover the use of microorganisms in the production of foods, beverages, and chemical products.
 We will build on topics involving structure and reactivity of important biomolecules.
-Take a new class in Fall 2019 to learn about yeasts, bacteria and molds, study the science behind fermented beverages and foods and discover industrial-scale applications of fermentation in the US, Belgium and the Netherlands.
-We will build on topics involving structure and reactivity of important biomolecules to investigate biochemical pathways of fermentation and investigate the types of organisms.
-Students will explore the use of fermentation in the industries including tours of MN companies.
-A study abroad component after the semester will include tours of several industries, cooking classes, and reflections on the different cultural contexts for brewing and industry.
+The course will then cover a variety of biochemical pathways and investigate the types of organisms typically used in fermentation.
+This material will then be applied to the processes involved in making fermented foods (such as cheese, yogurt, bread, and pickles) and beverages (beer, wine, spirits, and kombucha).
+Topics may also include the use of fermentation in the pharmaceutical and chemical industries including tours of MN companies.
+A study abroad component after the semester will include tours of several industries, reflections on the different cultural contexts for brewing and industry.

-Students will stay in double-occupancy hotel accommodations while in the Netherlands and Belgium.
+Students will stay in double-occupancy hotel accommodations while in Belgium & Netherlands.
 Wifi is available at all hotel locations.

 Program Director Information